FOREVER YOUNG - the book - parts of chapter three

 ………………..

 DR. PERRICONE DOES NOT GET INTO EXERCISE IN THIS CHAPTER, BUT ELSEWHERE HE DOES.
 THE IMPORTANCE OF GOOD PHYSICAL EXERCISE CANNOT BE OVERSTATED.
-SOME OF THAT EXERCISE SHOULD CONTAIN GETTING THE HEART PUMPING AWAY - HENCE FAST SWIMMING, OR FAST STILL BIKE WORKOUT [AS FAST AS YOU CAN GO FOR 30 SECONDS, THEN 90 SECONDS REST; REPEAT OR TIMES].
-ALSO GET SOME WEIGHTS [THE QUICK ADJUSTABLE WEIGHT ONES] BAR-BELLS, AND WORK WITH THEM FOR 15 MINUTES TIMES WEEK AGAIN GETS THE HEART PUMPING.
+SOME OF THAT EXERCISE SHOULD CONTAIN GETTING THE HEART PUMPING AWAY - HENCE FAST SWIMMING, OR FAST STILL BIKE WORKOUT [AS FAST AS YOU CAN GO FOR 30 SECONDS, THEN 90 SECONDS REST; REPEAT 5 OR 6 TIMES].
+ALSO GET SOME WEIGHTS [THE QUICK ADJUSTABLE WEIGHT ONES] - BAR-BELLS, AND WORK WITH THEM FOR 15 MINUTES 3 TIMES A WEEK - AGAIN GETS THE HEART PUMPING.
 THEN THERE IS FAST WALKING; AND ALSO SOME GOOD OLD CHARLES ATLAS DYNAMIC TENSION EXERCISES FROM HIS "HEALTH AND STRENGTH COURSE" [STILL AVAILABLE].

 Keith Hunt